cn0047/stash/ed/javascript/README.md

 **Temporal dead zone** - use block-scoped variable (let keyword) before `let` occurs.
 `let` don't hoists.

+**Lambda** - function that is used as data (value) (assigned to variable or passed between functions).
+Parameter for another function, return value of a function etc.

 **Closure** - if you define a function inside another function, the inner function will have full access to all the variables